alexirpan/alexirpan.github.io/_posts/2020-06-19-ai-timelines.markdown

 (For reference: [AltaVista](https://en.wikipedia.org/wiki/AltaVista) was the 11th most visited website in 1998.)

+One specific way I could see that being useful is for ML for ML efforts, like neural architecture search and black-box hyperparamter optimization.
+One of the common arguments around AGI is intelligence explosion, and that class of methods has been viewed as a potential intelligence explosion mechanism.
+Those approaches have long had a key limitation: even if you assume infinite compute, someone has to implement the code that provides a clean API from experiment parameters to final performance.
+The explorable search space is fundamentally limited by what search space humans think are interesting.
+If you don't envision part of the search space, you can't explore it.
+Domain randomization in robot learning has the same problem.
-One of the things that's made me wary about hyperparameter optimization and domain randomization is that even if you assume access to infinite compute, you still need need someone to implement every dimension of the search space.
-This was my main criticism of the [OpenAI Rubik's Cube result]({% post_url 2019-10-30-openai-rubiks %}).
+This was my
+main criticism of the [OpenAI Rubik's Cube result]({% post_url 2019-10-30-openai-rubiks %}) -
-The paper read like a year long descent into deeply understanding all the perturbations they needed to apply to a Rubik's Cube simulator, and implementing an API that let them do so.
-But, that kind of work is potentially easier if you can write code faster.
+the paper read like a year long discovery of the Rubik's Cube domain randomization search space, rather than any generalizable robot learning lesson.

+If, whenever you discovered a new dimension you wanted to add to the search space, you could very quickly implement the code changes necessary to do so... then those methods would be a lot better.

 There are certainly problems with the current model.
 It has a fixed attention window, it doesn't have a way to learn anything it doesn't already know, and determining what it does know requires figuring out how to prompt GPT-3 in the right way.
 But, this reminds me a lot of early search engines.
-As a kid I was taught ways to structure my search queries to make better results appear more often, and we dealt with it because the gains were worth it.
+As a kid I was taught ways to structure my search queries to make good results appear more often, and we dealt with it because the gains were worth it.

-In short, I don't know where this leads, nor whether the economics work out, but there's *something* here.
+In short, I don't know where this leads, but there's *something* here.

 I Now Expect Compute to Play a Larger Role, and See Room for Models to Grow